 What can you do?

 If you or your loved one suffers from ear problems resulting from the negligence of another party, know that you have the right to take legal action against them, so give us a call now to know your options.
-Our Eason & Tambornini head injury attorneys can answer your questions regarding jaw and ear pain following an accident and how concussion, head injuries, and car accidents can cause you to lose your hearing.
-You can set up an appointment with one of our Eason & Tambornini Sacramento car accident lawyers to help you get compensation for ear damage and ear pain after a car accident.
+An Eason & Tambornini auto accident attorney Sacramento can answer your questions regarding jaw and ear pain following an accident and how concussion, head injuries, and car accidents can cause you to lose your hearing.
+You can schedule an appointment with one of our Eason & Tambornini Sacramento car accident lawyers to help you get compensation for ear damage and ear pain after a car accident.